-Introduces to the creative and critical processes in literature.
+Introduces students to the creative and critical processes in literature.
 Using examples of poetry, fiction, and drama this course emphasizes methods of writing and reading critically about literature.
 Fulfills Woods Core requirement.
+Prerequisite: EN 111.

 EN 212 Creative Writing (3)